 Sophie Christiansen – British dressage rider and eight-time Paralympic champion

-Anna Kessel – sports writer, campaigner and co-founder and Chair of Women in Football
+Anna Kessel – sports writer, campaigner and co-founder of Women in Football

 Ebony-Jewel Rainford-Brent – World Cup winning cricketer and broadcaster